kermitt2/grobid/Readme.md

 Many thanks to:

 * Laurent Romary (INRIA), as project promoter and TEI pope.
-* Florian Zipser (Humboldt University & INRIA) who developed the first version of the REST API in 2011.
+* Florian Zipser (Humboldt University) who developed the first version of the REST API in 2011.
 * the contributors from ResearchGate: Vyacheslav Zholudev, Michael Häusler and Kyryl Bilokurov.
 * Damien Ridereau (Infotel).
+* Bruno Pouliquen (WIPO) for the custom analyzers for Eastern languages.
 * Thomas Lavergne, Olivier Cappé and François Yvon for Wapiti.
 * Taku Kudo for CRF++
 * Hervé Déjean and his colleagues from Xerox Research Centre Europe, for xml2pdf